-Bullying, Sexual Violence and Sexual Harassment
+Bullying, Sexual Violence, Sexual Harassment, Peer Relationship Abuse and Online Sexual Abuse

-The federation does not tolerate bullying, sexual violence or sexual harassment of any kind.
+The Federation does not tolerate bullying, sexual violence, sexual harassment, peer relationship abuse and online sexual abuse of any kind.
 If we discover that any of these acts have taken place, we act immediately to stop any further occurrences of such behaviour.
-We do everything in our power to ensure that all children who attend our federation are free from fear.
+We do everything in our power to ensure that all children who attend our Federation are free from fear.
 All staff are of the mind-set that 'it could happen here'.
-Please see our Anti-Bullying and Safeguarding and Child Protection Policies for more detail.
+Please see our Anti-Bullying and Safeguarding and Child Protection Policies for more detail, however, a referral will be made to the appropriate agency in regard to this, and a risk assessment completed.

-All federation staff and governors have undergone in house training on sexual violence and sexual harassment.
+All Federation staff and governors have undergone in-house training on sexual violence and sexual harassment.